Wilson Class 2019

 We are studying a range of subjects as part of our topic this half term.

-We are very lucky to have, The Luton music service teach our music lessons.
-This term we are learning to play the ukulele.
+Thank you for coming to our Christmas performance.
+The children are still singing Last Christmas in class.:) We are very lucky to have, The Luton music service teach our music lessons.
+This term we are learning to play the Djembes.

-In science we will be discovering all about rocks, soil and fossils.
+In science we will be discovering all about plants.

 We will be learning about programming this term.